 Pat was given the nickname “The Human Jukebox” by his band mates for his ability to play virtually anything that would be requested.
 His innate ability to bring any song or style to life has been his mainstay throughout his musical career and has been the basis for every band he has been in, playing requests from every genre of music, from standards and oldies, to pop, rock, R&B/Motown, country and heavy metal.

-With Sierra, Pat plays a Godin LGX-SA guitar with separate acoustic and electric guitar sounds.
-The acoustic sound goes directly to the PA, while the electric sound runs through a Boss ME70 for amp simulation and effects.
-As a solo or duo, Pat uses an Ibanez acoustic through the ME70 and makes use of the Phrase Loop function to play solos over his own rhythm guitar.
+With Sierra, Pat plays a sunburst Michael Kelly 55 Hybrid guitar with separate acoustic and electric guitar sounds.
+The acoustic sound goes directly to the PA, while the electric sound runs through a pedalboard for amp simulation and effects.
+As a solo or duo, Pat uses a natural top Michael Kelly Hybrid through a Boss ME-80 and makes use of the harmonizer and loop functions to play solos over his own rhythm guitar.
+At church, Pat plays a Michael Kelly Patriot Hybrid prototype with a striped ebony top.